1908 U.S. National Championships (tennis)

-List of champions of the 1908 U.S. National Championships tennis tournament (now known as the US Open).
-The men's tournament was held from 18 August to 29 August on the outdoor grass courts at the Newport Casino in Newport, Rhode Island.
-The women's tournament was held from 22 June to 27 June on the outdoor grass courts at the Philadelphia Cricket Club in Philadelphia, Pennsylvania.
+The 1908 U.S. National Championships (now known as the US Open) was a tennis tournament that took place in June and August of 1908.

+The women's tournament was held from June 22 to June 27 on the outdoor grass courts at the Philadelphia Cricket Club in Philadelphia, Pennsylvania.
+The men's tournament was held from August 18 to August 29 on the outdoor grass courts at the Newport Casino in Newport, Rhode Island.
 It was the 28th U.S. National Championships and the second Grand Slam tournament of the three played that year.